• Skip to primary navigation

 You may not think it is essential now, but it will be in the future!

 • Don’t overdraw your bank account.
 The fees are high.
-Always have your checking linked to your savings just in case you have an issue.
+Always have your checking linked to your savings in case of an issue.

 • Don’t let the salesperson talk you into buying the stuff you don’t need.
 Create your priorities before going shopping.
-Determine how much you want to spend on something before going to find it.
-If it is more expensive than what you think it should be, don't buy it.
+Determine how much you want to spend on something before finding it.
+Don't buy it if it is more expensive than you think it should be.

 • Create a budget and stick with it.
 You don't need software or an app to do this.
-Simply use a spreadsheet and write down the amount of money you make, and determine how much you need for your fixed (regular) expenses, and your variable expenses.
+Use a spreadsheet, write down the amount of money you make, and determine how much you need for your fixed (regular) expenses and your variable expenses.
 Don't forget to put money in your savings account.

 Feel free to visit this post to help you save money.